You are using an outdated browser. Please upgrade your browser to improve your experience.

 Boost your income

-If your pensions, or your pensions savings, won't provide quite enough for you to live comfortably in retirement, then a lifetime mortgage could be a practical way to supplement your income.
-Alternatively, find out how to turn your pension into an income.
+If your pensions or pensions savings won't provide enough for you to live comfortably in retirement, then a lifetime mortgage could be a practical way to supplement your income.
+Or find out how to turn your pension into an income.

 Pay off your mortgage or interest-only mortgage

 It isn’t uncommon for people in their fifties and beyond to still have a mortgage.
-If you’re longing for a residential mortgage-free retirement (no monthly payments), a lifetime mortgage could make this a reality.
+If you’re struggling with your monthly repayments, a lifetime mortgage could be one way to reduce or remove these completely.

 The money you release from your home will go to pay off your mortgage first, along with any other debt secured on your property.
 And with all this taken care of, you won’t have to worry about making those monthly payments anymore.
 Just bear in mind you may have to pay an early repayment charge to your existing lender.